symphonists/rest_api/README.markdown

 a.
 By logging-in to Symphony and possessing an Author cookie in your browser.

 b.
 Pass a `token` value in the call to the API (either GET or POST).
 The token is the hash portion of your "remote login" URL for your user account.
 This only works when "allow remote login" is enabled.
+For example:

+	/api/:section/?token=8ca221bb

 If you "Enable public access" via System > Preferences you can choose which sections are viewable via the API without authentication.